CMP2804M-TSE-Group-28/supernova/README.md

 ✨ This repo is for the main Unity project

+⚠️ The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

+🤵 This project is submitted in part for the module CMP2804M (Team Software Engineering) at the University of Lincoln, UK.

+## 🔧 Configuration

 | Property      | Value       |
 |---------------|-------------|
 | Unity Version | 2020.3.25f1 |
 | LTS           | Yes         |

-## Best Practises
+## 🦐 Best Practises

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ### 🗣️ Commit Messages